bcgov/gwa-api/USER-JOURNEY.md

 Add a `.gwa` folder (can be called anything) that will be used to hold your gateway configuration.

-The below example Github Workflow is for updating the `global` namespace:
+An example Github Workflow:

 ```
+env:
+  NS: "<your namespace>"

 jobs:
   build:
     runs-on: ubuntu-latest